Marines make changes after data of 164,000 people lost on Okinawa

 “Immediately after the loss of the CD was discovered, the U.S. military began a comprehensive search and conducted an inquiry into our own processes for collecting, storing and transporting personal information,” a Marine Corps statement said.
 “There is no evidence that the CD was stolen or that the information on the CD has been misused in any way.”

-An investigation led by Marine Maj.
+Options not chosen An investigation led by Marine Maj.
 Jason Crumbacher found that the breach should have never happened.

 In 2010, Marine officials approached the registration office and base safety representatives about modernizing the database and held meetings with all service branches about getting access to the system.